Low Cortisol Diet Meal Plan: How To Lower Your Cortisol Levels

 The Role of Hydration

-• Dehydration and Cortisol: Being dehydrated can trigger an increase in cortisol, as the body perceives dehydration as a stressor.
+• Dehydration and Cortisol: Being dehydrated can trigger an increase in cortisol, as the body perceives dehydration as a form of stress.

 • Proper Hydration: Maintaining adequate fluid intake, particularly water and electrolyte-rich drinks, helps to keep cortisol levels stable.